PawseySC/singularity-containers/_episodes/22-build-docker.md

 The host-side `srun` command starts one `singularity exec` per Slurm task, following the Pawsey hybrid MPI model covered in the MPI container episode.
 The larger workload gives the 16 ranks substantially more pixel and iteration work than the default local test.

+After the job finishes:

+> ## Run on your local computer
+>
-After the job finishes, return to a terminal on the local computer.
+> Return to a terminal on your local computer.
+The following commands run locally, not on Setonix.
+{: .callout}

 Define the Pawsey username explicitly because the local username may differ from the Pawsey username:

 ```bash
 $ PAWSEY_USER="<pawsey-username>"